Affiliate links on Android Authority may earn us a commission. Learn more.

 Amazon Fire TV Cube doubles as an Echo speaker

-You get full 4K, Dolby Vision, and HDR 10 support for terrific picture quality.
+You get full 4K, Dolby Vision, AV1 codec, and HDR 10+ support for terrific picture quality.
 As long as you’ve got a TV that can register that difference in resolution, you’ll see it.

 A nice thing about the Fire TV Cube is that it effectively doubles as an Echo speaker and has full Alexa functionality, so you really get a one-stop device for your home media needs.
 It also reacts fast thanks to powerful memory and storage, which makes up for the fact that it’s a pretty bulky little device.
 Unlike other Amazon devices, the Cube itself picks up your voice, so you don’t need to use the remote when you activate Alexa.
-The mics on the Cube are plenty sensitive too, so voice commands are a breeze.
+This is why you don’t get an Alexa remote included, which we actually saw as a downside in our review.
+Even so, the Cube mics are also plenty sensitive, so voice commands are a breeze.
 You can easily pause and learn fun facts about whatever you’re watching without ever getting up or reaching for anything.

 If you’ve used other Fire TV devices, you’ll already know that Amazon’s interface is sleek and user-friendly.
 It combines all of your apps, including virtually every streaming service out there, and makes them all easy to navigate on a modern screen without any clutter.

-One thing to keep in mind is that while the Cube doubles as a smart speaker, the built-in speaker itself isn’t all that great, especially for streaming music.
-The sound quality is fine — just fine.
-But considering the price at a hefty $119.99, you may be let down.
-If you already have another Amazon Fire TV device, our advice is to get an actual Alexa or Echo speaker and pair everything for effectively the same streaming advantages plus better sound quality.
+The sound quality is pretty good.
+Suppose you already have another Amazon Fire TV device.
+In that case, our advice is to get an actual Alexa or Echo speaker and pair everything for effectively the same streaming advantages plus better sound quality.

 Suggested viewing is also hit-or-miss.
 Whatever algorithm Amazon is using clearly favors content from its own Prime Video service.
 It makes sense as a way to drum up buzz around its own titles, but it’s not a feature meant to genuinely find what you’re most likely to want to watch.
 Similarly, Alexa isn’t always in sync with non-Amazon services.
 You might ask her to “play Ozark” on Netflix but get stuck on the profile selection screen, where you’ll have to manually choose a profile using your remote.
 Not the end of the world, but not great either.